 (d) Each entry in a client's record must be accurate, legible, signed, and dated.
 A late entry must be clearly labeled "late entry."
 A correction to an entry must be made in a way in which the original entry can still be read.

-(a) An alcohol and drug counselor must write a discharge summary for each client.
-The summary must be completed within five days of the client's service termination or within five days from the client's or program's decision to terminate services, whichever is earlier.
+(a) An alcohol and drug counselor must write a service discharge summary for each client.
+The service discharge summary must be completed within five days of the client's service termination.
+A copy of the client's service discharge summary must be provided to the client upon the client's request.

 (b) The service discharge summary must be recorded in the six dimensions listed in section 245G.05, subdivision 2, paragraph (c), and include the following information: